Wowygrimm/Labelling/README.md

 ## Usage

-First, you need to store all of your pictures into `./data` and ensure thaht every image is in a sub-directory of the same name: for example if you have a screenshot named `"voitures.png"`, you will store the screenshot into a folder named `voitures` and then the path to the screenshot will be `./data/voitures/voitures.png`.
+First, you need to store all of your pictures into `./data` and ensure that every image is in a sub-directory of the same name: for example if you have a screenshot named `"voitures.png"`, you will store the screenshot into a folder named `voitures` and then the path to the screenshot will be `./data/voitures/voitures.png`.

 ### Automatic labelization